quotient-ai/quotient-typescript/README.md

 ## Overview

-`quotientai` is an SDK built to manage logs and detect hallucinations and inconsistencies in AI responses with [Quotient](https://quotientai.co).
+`quotientai` is an SDK and CLI for logging data to [Quotient](https://quotientai.co), and running hallucination and document attribution detections for retrieval and search-augmented AI systems.

 ## Installation